Once the ecological limits have been discovered we can turn to the question, what is fair?

 It is a tough question with a relative answer depending who you are, where you grew up and where you currently are living.
-There will, something those humans who have chosen to get children have experienced, never be something that is truly fair in real life but that they have a strong feeling of what fair is.
+There will, something those humans who have chosen to get children have experienced, never be something that is truly fair in real life but that everyone have a strong feeling of what fair is.

-Even if what is fair is a philosophical question with a relative answer all of us still have an idea of what fair is.
+Even if what is fair is a philosophical question with a relative answer, all of us still have an idea of what fair is.
 That idea of fairness is something that probably has been with us since we parted ways with the apes, the true home economicus, 400 000 years ago and learned how to cooperate.

-What that fair is something we carry with us before it is taught to us and even though today is as relative as it was back then when we roamed the savannah we can through some thought experiments and examples ballpark it.
+What that fair is, is something we carry with us before it is taught to us and even though fair today is as relative as it was back then when we roamed the savannah, we can through some thought experiments and examples ballpark it.

 To fix fairness we have to deal with both access to income and access to wealth from which incomes originates.
 We have to stop pampering the rich, treating them as delicate Ming vases.
-They are humans just as all of us, just been a bit more lucky, and should be treated as fairly as the rest of us.
+They are humans just as all of us, they have just been a bit more lucky, and should be treated as fairly as the rest of us.

 Changing the economy to be fairer means facing a lot of norms regarding how society works.
 One these powerful ideas blocking a fairer society is the idea of private property.
 Its powerful influence over our lives is demonstrated in how the big ideological theories like Capitalism and Marxism evolved from discussing its existence and in how we humans have organized around this problematic mine and thine for a long time.

 It is problematic because it perpetuate the systemic trap of "Success to the successful" and increases inequality.
 It enclosure to a few what could, without to much convincing, be considered common resources endowed to us all.